-Being situated in the Mid North Coast region of the state means the Shire enjoys a subtropical climate and a landscape criss-crossed by waterways, allowing for farming and logging to be major industries in its economy.
+Its position in the Mid North Coast region of New South Wales means that Kempsey enjoys a subtropical climate and a landscape criss-crossed by waterways, allowing for farming and logging to be major industries in its economy.
 While agriculture, forestry, and fishing is not the largest employment sector, it is region's fastest-growing sector, and is thus primed for further development opportunities.

 As of 2016, the dominant agricultural activity is livestock farming.
 Livestock slaughtering accounted for 46.3% of the Shire’s agricultural output in 2016, closely followed by milk as the second top commodity.
 For cattle farmers, the Shire is an ideal location, as the production of cattle here is guarantees a secure income stream.

 Fear not – crop farmers are more than welcome too.
-Fruit was the third-largest commodity produced by the Shire in 2016, generating almost $5 million.
+Fruit was the third-largest commodity produced by farmers in Kemspey New South Wales in 2016, generating almost $5 million.
 The Shire’s climate also lends itself to producing cereal crops, hay, nuts, vegetables, and other broad acre crops.